michalmalinowski87/photo/docs/cloudfront-optimization.md

 # CloudFront Cost Optimization

-This document outlines the CloudFront cost optimizations implemented in PhotoHub and strategies for monitoring and further reducing costs.
+This document outlines the CloudFront cost optimizations implemented in PhotoCloud and strategies for monitoring and further reducing costs.

 ## Current Implementation